FreedomChase/Django-Mysql-Docker/README.md

 This project is a Docker container which runs a Django Development server and Mysql Database Server Stack with optional GUI.

 The project is intended for developers with some knowledge of Python, Django and Mysql.
-All settings and config are default are default and can be customised to suit your needs.
+All settings and config are default and can be customised to suit your needs.
 It was designed to get Django devs up and running faster with a more powerful database engine.

 Note: Django Mysql is not ideal under heavy traffic and is suited for low to moderate traffic applications.